rafi/vim-config/README.md

 * Plugin management with cache and lazy loading for speed
 * Auto-completion with Language-Server Protocol (LSP)
 * Project-aware tabs and labels
-* Defx as file-manager + Git status icons
+* Fern as file-manager + Git status icons
 * Extensive language extensions library

 _Note_ that 95% of the plugins are **[lazy-loaded]**.